zhao-stanley/concept_frontend/api-spec.md

 ---

-### POST /api/Video/removeVideo
+## POST /api/Video/removeVideo

 **Description:** Removes a video identified by its unique ID from the system.

 **Requirements:**

-- video with videoId exists
+- The video with the specified `videoId` must exist

 **Effects:**

-- remove video from Videos
+- Removes the video from the Videos collection

 **Request Body:**